systemli/systemli-website/src/en/service/hosting.md

 #### Wikis

 Wikis are a good tool to structure knowledge.
-They help to manage knowledge, search it and extend it.
+They help to manage, search, and extend it.
 We offer Dokuwiki as a wiki software.

 #### Forums